 Nupur Gambhir is a content editor and licensed life, health, and disability insurance expert.
 She has extensive experience bringing brands to life and has built award-nominated campaigns for travel and tech.
 Her insurance expertise has been featured in Bloomberg News, Forbes Advisor, CNET, Fortune, Slate, Real Simple, Lifehacker, The Financial Gym, and the end-of-life planning service.

-Wyshbox allows customers to purchase a term life insurance policy quickly.
+Like the other online life insurance companies we ranked, Wyshbox allows customers to purchase a term life insurance policy quickly and offers almost instant coverage.
 But what makes the online insurer stand out from the rest is its rewards system — if you remain in good health as you age, you can get more coverage without paying a higher premium.
 A Wyshbox policy is especially useful to those who may have more financial obligations in the future, such as those growing their family.

 *NR = not rated